avoss19/Robot-Controller-Support/README.md

 - Only tested w/ ps4 controller
 - use PS4 controller due to native support w/out drivers

+## Setup

+- Make sure you have the required packages
+- clone this repo to the robot
+- clone on computer then run one of the python programs, like "Wireless KitBot.py"

 ## Required Packages

 - pip </br>